irahuldutta02/form-validation-react/README.md

 ## Description

-### This is a simple form validation project in React to practice useRef and to do dom operations using refs. 🚀
+### This is a simple form validation project in React to practice useRef and useImperativeHandle hooks. 🚀
 - email validation and password validation is there ✉️🔒
 - error message will be shown if the input is invalid and a error animation will be shown 🚨💫